deluan/techbeats/source/_posts/2010-10-11-using-spring-di-in-your-gaelyk-projects.markdown

 As you can see, I also declared some SimpleDateFormat instances as beans to be used in our examples.

 Now everything is configured and ready to be used.
-Let's se how we can obtain a spring bean inside a Groovlet.
+Let's see how we can obtain a spring bean inside a Groovlet.
 Create the file `WEB-INF/groovy/index.groovy` with the following content:

 {% gist 618739 index.groovy %}